Hermes-defi/HERMES-presale-contracts/README.md

 `yarn test:l3PltsSwapGen` to run test for l3PltsSwapGen contract.
 `yarn test:l3HermesTokenRedeem` to run test for l3HermesTokenRedeem contract.

-`yarn hardhat test` to run all test.
+`yarn test` to run all test.
 This can take a while.